-Indicator (b).
-The staffing plan for the Cumberland Juvenile Detention Center allows the management to adjust the deployment of staff as needed and in response to critical positions.
+The 5-page staffing plan for the Edgecombe Youth Development Center allows the management to adjust the deployment of staff as needed and in response to critical positions.
 When staff call out there is an ability to mandate staff to ensure the overall safety of residents.
-The Juvenile Detention Center has one unit The unit has an officer who provides direct supervision whenever residents are present either in or out of the rooms.
+The Youth Development Center has four units.
+Each unit has an officer who provides direct supervision whenever residents are present either in or out of the rooms.
 Residents are always under the direct supervision of staff out of their rooms.
 Custody staff sits in class during school to assist in the youth's education.
 Documentation was provided to the Auditor, informing me there were no instances where the supervision minimums were not maintained in the past three years.
-The Director and supervisory staff confirmed that at no time has the facility run a shift under the minimum staffing complement of 1 to 8 staff on during waking hours and 1 to 16 during sleeping hours.
-The facility notified the Auditor that they have gone over the census temporarily at times in the past year.
-The facility leadership showed the Auditor how temporary beds are used and how staff are positioned during the night shifts.
-The NCDJJ has staffed these facilities with a normal ratio better the federally mandated minimums for direct staff coverage.
+The Director and supervisory staff confirmed that at no time has the facility run a shift under the minimum staffing complement of 1 to 8 staff during waking hours and 1 to 16 during sleeping hours.
+The NCDJDP has staffed these facilities with a normal ratio better than the federally mandated minimums for direct staff coverage.
 The Auditor reviewed the posted schedule and the master log to consider compliance.
 Residents' support staff are always available to them and did not voice a concern about a lack of staffing at any time.
+Residents were out of their rooms during the day and evening shifts.

-Indicator (c) The Cumberland Juvenile Detention Center maintains a minimum custody staffing ratio of one staff for every eight juveniles during waking hours and one juvenile for every sixteen juveniles on the overnight periods.
+Indicator (c) The Edgecombe Youth Development Center maintains a minimum custody staffing ratio of one staff for every eight juveniles during waking hours and one juvenile for every sixteen juveniles on the overnight periods.
 NCDPS PREA Policy requires, " Each center director shall maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
 Only certified staff shall be included in these ratios."
 The Auditor also confirmed the facility would never operate with one staff on the overnight shift even if the population was less than 16 residents.
 The facility documents both the population and the custody staff working the shifts in the master log book.
 This document also shows all callouts or significant incidents that would impact ratios.
-The Director confirmed that at no time has the facility run a shift under the minimum staffing complement.
-The Auditor was provided the staffing actuals for the week of the audit with the ratio during awake hours running from 1 staff for every 4.5 residents to 1 staff for every 3.6 residents not including a Shift Supervisor.
-The overnight staffing ran a consistent 3 custody staff for the 18 juveniles which exceed the standard expectation.
-The Auditor was able to review the staffing assignments for random dates leading up to the audit.
+The Director confirmed that the facility has not run a shift under the minimum staffing complement.
+The Auditor requested the staffing actuals for different dates over three months.
+The review yielded a direct custody staff ratio during awake hours, running on average 1 line staff for every 4.5 residents.
+The overnight staffing ran consistent with one custody staff on each unit, which housed between 8 and 12 juveniles.
+The Auditor requested in advance the staffing assignments for random dates in the month leading up to the audit.
 These reports showed consistent assignment of staffing that exceeded the required ratios.
 Observations on the tour further supported that ratios are maintained in operational practice as residents move about the building for groups, education, and recreation.
-The Auditor also reviewed the formal log and saw appropriate ratios were maintained on 6 different dates from

-November 2022 to Feb 2023 across day and night shifts.
-The facility does not include shift Supervisors in the count of staff unless there are multiple individuals on.
+The Auditor reviewed the formal log and saw appropriate ratios were maintained on different dates across day and night shifts.
+The facility does not include Shift Supervisors in the count of staff unless there are multiple individuals.
 Other non-custody staff are not used in the calculation of the ratios.
+The units have offices with trained and certified staff who provide case management.
+These non-custody positions provide additional support and monitoring, given their proximity to the population.